The Language Requirement In Spanish, Portuguese, And Catalan

 Study Abroad and The Spanish Language Requirement

 - In order to confirm that you have fulfilled the Spanish language requirement, you must take the placement exam in person upon returning to Columbia from a study abroad program.
-Please make an appointment to take the test with Kosmas Pissakos ([email protected]) in the Department.
+Please make an appointment to take the test with Kosmas Pissakos ([email protected]) in our department.

 - Credits will be generally awarded by the College only for courses that have contact hours and workload scales equivalent to Columbia University courses (semester and summer sessions).
 You must provide the following materials to the Director of the Spanish Language Program, Lee B Abraham ([email protected]):